 With a new name, Hussong’s Cantina, and new location, Juan was set up for success and the rest is history.
 In 1892 Juan purchased his liquor license, #002, just to make things official.
 At the time of opening, beer was sold for a nickel, whiskey for a dime.
 At the age of just 29, Juan Hussong became the owner of what would become the oldest and most famous bar in Baja, California.

 Hussong’s and the Margarita

 Hussong’s claim to the margarita dates to October 1941 at which time it is said that bartender Don Carlos Orozco invented the drink.
-Orozco served the drink to Margarita Henkel, the daughter of a German ambassador, who loved it so much he named the drink for her.
+Orozco served the drink to Margarita Henkel Cesena, allegedly the daughter of a German ambassador, who loved it so much he named the drink for her.
 At least that is one tale about the cocktail’s origins.